 Olive oil has multiple uses, from salad dressing, beauty products, medicine, to martini garnishes.
 Olives were first cultivated in the Greek island of Crete.
 It is believed that the oldest olive tree, dating back over 5000 years, is found in Pano Vouves, Kolymvari, Chania.
 At the moment, there are over 120 million olive trees in Greece, making it the world’s largest exporter.
 Some of the trees have been alive since the 16th century and continue producing till today.
-Other than olives, Feta cheese, marble, Greek yoghurt and sea sponges are also some of Greece’s best known exports.
+Other than olives, Feta cheese, marble, Greek yogurt and sea sponges are also some of Greece’s best known exports.

 Greece is a tourist’s dream.
 To begin with, there are over 250 days of sun in Greece.
 This makes it one of the sunniest places to visit on earth.
 There are also about 2000 islands, although only 166-220 of them are habitable.
 Each island has a little something to offer for the aspiring tourist.
 Crete is Greece’s largest island, while Santorini is well known for its villas and the hotels.
 Mykonos is known for its epic parties while Hydra is the place to be if you are looking for incredible beaches.

-Other tourist attractions include the various historical monuments such as the Greek theatre and Mount Olympus, which was said to be the seat of the gods.
+Other tourist attractions include the various historical monuments such as the Greek theater and Mount Olympus, which was said to be the seat of the gods.
 You can have a look at Voyage Prive Greece and find something that works for you.

 In Greece, girls really do run the world.
 According to a census conducted in 2011, about 55% of the Greek population is female.
 As a result, about 65% of all university students and mid-level management positions are occupied by women.
 Women also live longer, to an average age of 82 while men live to an average 77 years.